log4j-mode

 Installation:

-Place "log4j-mode.el" in your `load-path' and place the following lines
+To install manually, place "log4j-mode.el" in your `load-path' and add the

 (autoload 'log4j-mode "log4j-mode" "Major mode for viewing log files." t)